-In addition to employing a cluster PE teacher the school has employed Premier Sports and CM Sports to run a range of after school PE clubs for our children to participate in.
+In addition to employing a cluster PE teacher the school has employed Premier Sports company to run a range of after school PE clubs for our children to participate in.
 These clubs vary from term to term depending on the interests of the children.
 Decisions regarding the clubs on offer are decided through discussion with the children.
 Clubs are offered to both Key Stage 1 and Key Stage 2 children.
-The clubs presently include football, fencing, dodgeball, rhythmic gymnastics, hockey and golf.
+The clubs presently include football, multi-skills and fancing

 Impact of sports funding:

 The teachers at St Lawrence School have developed their skills and expertise at teaching a whole range of sports including orienteering, gymnastics, basketball and tennis having been supported by Leo Maliphant on a regular basis.

 The majority of children at St Lawrence attend after school sports clubs.
 Many are now part of clubs run by associations in Alton and the surrounding towns for example: swimming, gymnastics, football and cricket.

 In collaboration with Leo Maliphant the school introduced the Golden Mile.
 All children regularly take part in this programme.

 Leo Maliphant has organised a range of interschool competitions including swimming galas and cross country races which many children have participated in.

 Children from St Lawrence attend swimming lessons in Year 3.
 This is followed up in Year 4 if they are still unable to swim 25 m.

 In Year 6 all children can swim competently, confidently and proficiently over a distance of 25m with a range of strokes.
 They have some experience of self rescue.